bruvellu/cephalic-furrow/3-text/furrow.md

 <!--TODO: Select panels to include about frequency of ectopic folding-->

 To better understand the mechanisms of ectopic folding, we analyzed the phenomenon more broadly in our datasets and found that ectopic folds may also occur in embryos with a cephalic furrow (*i.e.*, *btd* or *eve* heterozygotes, *prd* hetero- or homozygotes, and wildtype).

 These ectopic folds, however, differ from the ectopic folds of cephalic mutants in two key aspects.
 While the frequency of ectopic folding is high in cephalic furrow mutants (>93%)---nearly every *btd* and *eve* homozygote shows one or more ectopic folds per embryo side (2.0±1.0 and 1.8±0.6, respectively) ({@fig:ectopic-folding}b, {@fig:features}a)---the frequency of ectopic folding in the other embryos is lower, ranging between 12% (*eve* heterozygotes) and 80% (wildtype embryos) ({@tbl:stats}).
 In addition, the area of ectopic folds in wildtype embryos is 3--4x smaller than the area of ectopic folds in cephalic furrow mutants ({@fig:features}g--k, {@tbl:area}).
 Thus, cephalic furrow mutants have more frequent and more prominent ectopic folds compared to wildtype embryos.
 These data provide evidence that the absence of the cephalic furrow is causally linked to an increase in the frequency and in the magnitude of ectopic folding during *Drosophila* gastrulation.

+These differences in morphology and dynamics suggest that the cephalic furrow and the ectopic folds form via distinct mechanisms.

 Altogether, the variable positions and frequency of ectopic folding suggests that they are not under genetic control comparable to that of the cephalic furrow, but that they may form as a result of physical interactions in the tissue.